 The church's music today is a gloriously wide, rich and continuous spectrum both of musical styles and of literary types; the text of a particular item might tempt us to label it (say) a "hymn", but a modern music style partnering it might suggest "worship song".

 The material here generally uses substantial, structured texts.
 But the music is across a wide range of styles.
-So to circumvent misplaced preconceptions, labels such as "hymn" and "worship song" are avoided.
+So to circumvent misplaced preconceptions, labels such as "hymn" and "worship song" are generally avoided.

 See also the main list of psalms and the songs for solo and group use, several of which may be used congregationally.